Dayo-Adewuyi/STOLID/README.md

 - React.js - The frontend is built with React.js
 - Alchemy - Alchemy broadcasts the dapp
 - IPFS - IPFS is used to store files
-- Rops - The smart contracts are deployed to Ropsten testnet
+- CoinBase Wallet - Users can connect to the dapp with the coinbase
-- Login with Unstoppable
+- Tenderly - For sending alerts to the discord group when an event is emitted

 ### Deployments

-The smart contract is deployed to Ropsten  Network
+The smart contract is deployed to Goerli  Network

 -Live link: https://stolid.vercel.app
 -contract address: https://goerli.etherscan.io/address/0xd89944cf0c4afb178340C804A525a615B13Ae608#code